 - Trading network reliability for speed by sending the video back to the phone using UDP only.

-A large amount of user feedback was acquired through participant interviews and we are currently analysing this to identify areas for future development.
+A large amount of user feedback was acquired through participant interviews.
 One of the features that was particularly requested was the ability to ‘personalise’ the explanatory historical notes in the scenes depending on the level of knowledge and interest of the user.
 Another popular request was for the 5G content to be used alongside the existing explanations from the tour-guide.
 This and other feedback will determine how we design future deployments of this system.

 BBC R&D - All of our articles on 4G and 5G including: